lcdb/lcdb-wf/docs/getting-started.rst

     It will **not** work on Windows due to a general lack of support of Windows in bioinformatics tools.

-We use conda to install a separate environment for each project.
-This allows long-running projects to keep using old versions of software if needed while allowing newer versions in more recent projects.

-To see the full list of software installed into these environments, see the ``requirements-*.txt`` files at https://github.com/lcdb/lcdb-wf/.

-For a more detailed discussion of conda, see :ref:`conda-envs`.

 .. _setup-proj: